williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 * [Verify U2F Factor](#verify-u2f-factor)
 * [Verify Call Factor](#verify-call-factor)

 > If the sign-on (or app sign-on) [policy](#remember-device-policy-object) allows remembering the device, then the end user should be prompted to choose whether the current device should be remembered.
 This helps reduce the number of times the user is prompted for MFA on the current device.
-The user's choice should be passed to Okta using the request parameter `rememberDevice` to the verify endpoint.
+The user&#8217;s choice should be passed to Okta using the request parameter `rememberDevice` to the verify endpoint.
 The default value of `rememberDevice` parameter is `false`.

 #### Verify Security Question Factor
 {:.api .api-operation}